 So now after we’ve considered localization options for the most popular CMSs, we will take a look at client-side options.

 Let’s start with the list of most popular browsers.

 If you use one of the listed above the built-in features of your favorite web browser will let you translate almost any website content.
 Here’s how it works.

 How to translate a website in Google Chrome

 Google Chrome is by far the most straightforward browser for translating webpages automatically as you browse and it is no surprise with the popularity of the Google Translate service.
-To enable automatic translation, you must follow these steps first:
+To enable automatic translation, follow these steps: